WKB eigenmode construction for analytic Toeplitz operators: Geometry of the WKB Ansatz

+where $h(x)=\lambda_0-\Delta_{\kappa_x}(\widetilde{f}\widetilde{a_0}J)(y_*(x))$ vanishes at $x=0$.
 Similar equations are satisfied by the successive terms $u_k$.
 This family of equations is solved (with a convenient control on the size of the solution) in Proposition \ref{prop:transport}.
-Then, in Section \ref{sec:almost-eigenvectors} we prove that the sequence $u_k$ indeed forms an analytic symbol and that the eigenvalue equation admits a solution up to an $O(e^{-cN})$ error.
+Then, in Section \ref{sec:almost-eigenvectors} we will prove by induction that the sequence $(u_k)_{k\geq 0}$ indeed forms an analytic symbol and that the eigenvalue equation admits a solution up to an $O(e^{-c'N})$ error.